awell-health/sol-scheduling/docs/README.md

 ## Contributing

 The Awell and Sol teams jointly maintain this API documentation.
 All updates should be submitted via pull requests, making this the single source of truth for the API documentation.

+### Suggestions, comments, questions

+For suggestions, comments, and questions regarding the API and its documentation, we recommend using GitHub Issues.
+This allows you to reference specific lines or sections of the API specification directly, as it is source-controlled within the repository.
+This approach makes discussions clearer and ensures feedback is tied to specific parts of the documentation.